sstrickland85/political-speech-analysis/FinalStreamlitApp/readme.md

 python -m venv --prompt coolname .venv
 ```

-    NOTE: `--promt coolname` is not required but is useful for distinguishing between virtual environments.
+**NOTE**: `--promt coolname` is not required but is useful for distinguishing between virtual environments.
 If used, *coolname* should be unique.
 It will display on the prompt when you activate the virtual environment.

 ### Step 4: Activate the virtual environment
 From the repo directory, run: